The Safest and Most Dangerous Places in San Jose, AZ: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in San Jose is $514 per year, which is $50 more than the national average and $62 more than Arizona's state average.
-Below we compare cities similar to San Jose:
+The overall cost of crime per resident in San Jose is $514 per year, which is $50 more than the national average and $62 more than Arizona's state average.
+The comparison below uses cities similar to San Jose:

 • In Pinon, AZ, crime costs $975 per person, which is $461 more than in San Jose.